 - Press and hold the TV button.

-- While you are still holding it, press the OK button for 1 second and then release both buttons at the same time.
-Here, all three (TV, DVD, AUX) buttons will flash and the TV button will remain lit up.
+- While holding it, press the OK button for 1 second, then release both buttons simultaneously.
+All three buttons (TV, DVD, AUX) will flash, but the TV button will remain illuminated.

-- Now you have to press and hold the Delete button for 3 seconds.
-Here, the TV button will blink and stay off.
+- Next, press and hold the Delete button for 3 seconds.
+The TV button will blink and go out.

-- First, remove the RF2IR converter from the Set Top Box.
+- Remove the RF2IR converter from the Set Top Box.

-- Now release the Find This would have deleted the old pairing code.
+- Release the Find button.
+This will erase the previous pairing code.

-- The next steps are simple.
-You have to bring the remote close to a few feet of the set top box and press any key on the remote to pair it with the RF2IR converter.
+- Place the remote close to the Set Top box and press any button to pair it with the RF2IR converter.

 Solution 6: Contacting Spectrum Support

-- Reinstall the Spectrum application if you are using it.
+- Reinstall the Spectrum app, if in use.

-- Clear the Wi-Fi settings on other devices if you are utilizing them with your Spectrum Box.
+- Clear the Wi-Fi settings on other devices if they are connected to the Spectrum Box.

 - To prevent the remote from inadvertently turning on devices like an Xbox, you can disable this feature in the settings.